 The entire cost of soliciting proxies will be borne by the Company.
 In addition to this proxy statement, proxies may be solicited by the Company's directors, officers and other employees by personal contact, telephone, facsimile and e-mail.
 Such persons will receive no additional compensation for such services.
 Georgeson & Co., Inc., Wall Street Plaza, New York, New York 10005 has been retained to assist the Company in the solicitation of brokers, banks and other similar entities holding shares for other persons.
-Georgeson & Co., Inc. will receive a payment of \$6,500 (plus out-of-pocket expenses) for these services.
+Georgeson & Co., Inc. will receive a payment of

+\$7,000 (plus out-of-pocket expenses) for these services.
 All brokers, banks and other similar entities and other custodians, nominees and fiduciaries will be requested to forward solicitation materials to the beneficial owners of the shares of Common Stock held of record by such persons, and the Company will pay such brokers, banks and other fiduciaries all of their reasonable out-of-pocket expenses incurred in connection therewith.

-FORM 10-K
+SUMMARY ANNUAL REPORT AND ANNUAL REPORT ON FORM 10-K

-A copy of the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission is available to stockholders without charge upon written request to David V. Singer, Executive Vice President and Chief Financial Officer, Coca-Cola Bottling Co.
+This proxy statement is accompanied by the Company's 2004 Summary Annual Report to Stockholders and Annual Report on Form 10-K for the fiscal year ended January 2, 2005.
+The Summary Annual Report and the Form 10-K, which contains the Company's consolidated financial statements and other information about the Company, are not incorporated in the proxy statement and are not to be deemed a part of the proxy soliciting material.
+Additional copies of the Company's Form 10-K for the fiscal year ended January 2, 2005 as filed with the Securities and Exchange Commission are also available to stockholders without charge upon written request to David V. Singer, Executive Vice President and Chief Financial Officer, Coca-Cola Bottling Co.
 Consolidated, P. O. Box 31487, Charlotte, North Carolina 28231.

-March 26, 2004
+March 28, 2005